khle/khle-blog/blog/2020-04-17/index.md

 * `c:/.../_site` is the folder where `Eleventy` generates the static `HTML` content.
 * `/usr/share/nginx/html` is the directory where `nginx` looks for the index file.

-If we need to run `sh` shell:
+If we need to run `sh` shell, run the command
 ```
-$ docker post
+$ docker ps
 ```
-the look for the name in the output.
+then look for the name of the container in the output.
 It's usually 2 random words concat by an underscore.
 For example it might be something like `hungry_shamir`.

 Then run